WinZip for iOS 3 User Guide

 - Encrypt Mail: Zip and encrypt the selection; then attach that to a Mail message

-- Zip: Zip the selection and save the Zip file to My Files or to Dropbox
+- Zip: Zip the selection and save the Zip file to My Files or to a cloud service

-- Unzip: Unzip a selected Zip file to My Files or to Dropbox
+- Unzip: Unzip a selected Zip file to My Files or to a cloud service

-- Copy: Copy the selection and save to My Files or to Dropbox
+- Copy: Copy the selection and save to My Files or to a cloud service

-- New Folder: Create and name a new folder in My Files, Dropbox, or in an existing folder in either place
+- New Folder: Create and name a new folder in My Files, a cloud service, or in an existing folder in either place

-- Delete: Delete the selection from My Files or Dropbox
+- Delete: Delete the selection from My Files or a cloud service

 - Share: Post a photo to Twitter or Facebook (when viewing a photo from an album, Zip file, or saved photo file)